Will the Leader of the House please give us the forthcoming business?

 This month is Bowel Cancer Awareness Month, a valuable opportunity to raise funds and awareness for the millions of people who are affected by this terrible disease, and to help ensure a future when nobody needs to die of bowel cancer.

 Finally, I wish all those standing in next week’s local elections all the best for the final week of campaigning.
-We should continue to encourage anyone with an interest in serving their community to stand for election, and we should do everything to encourage anyone with an interest in serving their community to stand for election, and we should do everything possible to protect our democracy from unacceptable abuse and intimidation.
+We should continue to encourage anyone with an interest in serving their community to stand for election, we should do everything to encourage anyone with an interest in serving their community to stand for election, and we should do everything possible to protect our democracy from unacceptable abuse and intimidation.

-I finish by paying tribute to all of those who are willing to put themselves forward for public service.
+I finish by paying tribute to all those who are willing to put themselves forward for public service.

 I thank the Leader of the House for the forthcoming business, and for our second Opposition day.
 We ask for one and two come along—a bit like buses, which is quite interesting because the Labour party is announcing £1.3 billion-worth of investment to reverse the Government cuts to 3,000 bus routes.
 That is a lifeline to our pensioners.